Mehar-taj/ML_Project_2/README.md

 ---

-## 📖 Overview
+## 📖 Project Overview

-As part of my ongoing journey in **Artificial Intelligence, Machine Learning, and Generative AI**, this project focuses on developing a **Breast Cancer Prediction System** using Machine Learning techniques.
-The objective is to classify breast tumors as **Benign (Non-Cancerous)** or **Malignant (Cancerous)** based on diagnostic measurements from the Breast Cancer Wisconsin Dataset.
+This project develops a **Breast Cancer Prediction System** using Machine Learning techniques to classify breast tumors as **Benign (Non-Cancerous)** or **Malignant (Cancerous)**.
+The model is trained using the Breast Cancer Wisconsin Dataset, which contains diagnostic measurements computed from digitized images of breast mass cell nuclei.

-This project demonstrates the complete machine learning workflow, including data preprocessing, exploratory data analysis, model training, evaluation, and deployment of a predictive system.
-By applying Logistic Regression, the model learns patterns within medical data and provides accurate predictions that can support healthcare decision-making.
+As part of my continuous journey in **Artificial Intelligence, Machine Learning, Data Science, and Generative AI**, this project demonstrates the complete machine learning workflow, including data preprocessing, feature selection, model training, evaluation, and prediction.

 ---

 ## 🎯 Project Objectives

-* Understand and explore real-world healthcare data.
+* Analyze and understand a real-world healthcare dataset.
 * Perform data cleaning and preprocessing.
 * Build a binary classification model using Logistic Regression.
 * Evaluate model performance using accuracy metrics.
-* Develop a predictive system for new patient data.
+* Develop a predictive system for classifying breast tumors.
-* Strengthen practical machine learning skills as part of my AI and Generative AI learning path.
+* Strengthen practical machine learning skills through hands-on implementation.

 ---